hightechu/hightechu-discord-bot/GETTING_STARTED_INSTRUCTORS.md

 # Getting Started Instructors

-This guide will help instructors set up the Discord Bot Template for HighTechU Academy's.
+This guide will help instructors set up the Discord Bot Template for HighTechU.

 ## Creating the Repository

-The HighTechU Academy Discord Bot Repository allows for GitHub users to create a new repository using this repository as a template.
+The HighTechU Discord Bot Repository allows for GitHub users to create a new repository using this repository as a template.
 For more information, visit "[About repository templates](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template#about-repository-templates)".

 You will need to name the new repository appropriately, for now you can name it following the convention below: